OlleMattsson/yijing/src/static/iching.md

 THE JUDGMENT

-THE TAMING POWER OF THE SMALL\n Has success.\n Dense clouds, no rain from our western region.\n  This image refers to the state of affairs in China at the time when King Wên, who came originally from the west, was in the east at the court of the reigning tyrant Chou Hsin.
+THE TAMING POWER OF THE SMALL\n Has success.\n Dense clouds, no rain from our western region.\n  This image refers to the state of affairs in China at the time when King WÃªn, who came originally from the west, was in the east at the court of the reigning tyrant Chou Hsin.
 The moment for action on a large scale had not yet arrived.
-King Wên could only keep the tyrant somewhat in check by friendly persuasion.
+King WÃªn could only keep the tyrant somewhat in check by friendly persuasion.
 Hence the image of many clouds, promising moisture and blessing to the land, although as yet no rain falls.
 The situation is not unfavorable; there is a prospect of ultimate success, but there are still obstacles in the way, and we can merely take preparatory measures.
 Only through the small means of friendly persuasion can we exert any influence.
 The time has not yet come for sweeping measures.
 However, we may be able, to a limited extent, to act as a restraining and subduing influence.
 To carry out our purpose we need firm determination within and gentleness and adaptability in external relations.

 THE IMAGE